bottlepy/bottle/docs/docs_0_7.md

 ## Strings and Unicode

 Returning strings (bytes) is not a problem.
 Unicode however needs to be encoded into a byte stream before the webserver can send it to the client.
-Ths default encoding is utf-8.
+The default encoding is utf-8.
 If that fits your needs, you can simply return unicode or unicode iterables.

     #!Python